188.8.131.52 Special circumstances

 - damage to the home/contents caused by an accident, explosion or electrical fault, or

-- burglary of or vandalism to the home/contents or other assets (e.g. vehicle).
+- burglary of or vandalism to the home/contents or other assets (for example, vehicle).

 Exemptions in these situations are limited to the time required to: